 - a three‑day licence if you have already purchased or already hold an annual licence;

-- you have placed the tag from your three‑day licence on a salmon, and your annual catch and keep limit of four salmon has not been reached;
+- You have placed the tag from your three‑day licence on a small salmon, but your annual catch and keep limit of four salmon has not been reached;

-- if the period indicated on your licence has expired but your annual catch and keep limit for salmon has not been reached.
+- The period indicated on your licence has expired, but your annual catch and keep limit of four salmon has not been reached.